maucejo/elsearticle/docs/manual.typ

 #argument("keywords", default: none, types: "array")[List of the keywords of the paper

-Each element of the #dtype("array") is a #dtype("string") representing a keyword.
+Each element of the #dtype("array") is a #dtype("string") representing a keyword

 #codesnippet[```typc
 keywords: ("Keyword 1", "Keyword 2")
 ```]
 ]

 #argument("format", default: "review", types: "string")[Format of the paper.
-Possible values are "preprint", "review", "1p", "3p", "5p", and "final"
+Possible values are "preprint", "review", "1p", "3p" and "5p"

-#ibox[Only the "final" format is currently missing.]
 ]

 #argument("numcol", default: 1, types: "number")[Number of columns of the paper.
 Possible values are 1 and 2